Egida/Pitraix/README.md

 # Techincal
+- Please make sure you read `spec.txt` for more techincal information
 - If it's little bit slow it's due TOR network, TOR network is expected to be upgraded soon and thus speed should be greatly improved then
+- TOR binary from Torproject (which Pitraix uses) is signed and thus does not affect detection rate negatively

+# Future & Terms definition
-- Please read `spec.txt` for more techincal information
+- Please read `spec.txt` for list of terms and their respective meaning alongside tons of useful information for anybody even thinking of editing source code

-# Future
-- This is a old-ish version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
-- Next release will be more bug-fixes, new instructions and modules support

-# Terms
-- Operative/OPER means the botmaster

-- Agent/AGS means a host that can relay instructions

-- Host/HST means a host that does not relay instructions

-- Instructions mean commands

-- Host means a bot

-- Hostring/cell means botnet

-Have fun